 SIGCHI awarded Mountford the 2012 Lifetime Practice Award for her outstanding contributions to the practice and understanding of human-computer interaction.

 Joy Mountford’s design and research leadership in Apple’s Human Interface Group helped shape early ideas for many new products.
-I was a consultant for Apple in the late 1980s and enjoyed my visits to One Infinite Loop, but Joy Mountford gave me a great opportunity during a 1993 visit, when I gave five talks in five days.
+I was a consultant for Apple in the late 1980s and enjoyed my visits to One Infinite Loop.
+Joy Mountford gave me a great opportunity during a 1993 visit, when I gave five talks in five days.
 It was great fun, and I learned a lot.
-Joy came to University of Maryland to speak in our User Interface Strategies 1990 satellite TV program.
+Joy came to University of Maryland to speak in the User Interface Strategies 1990 satellite TV program.
 She gave the first ever live broadcast from a Mac which was exciting. – Ben Shneiderman

 - University College London